Tiger Trail Tours - Independent Tour

 Transfer to the Airport to connect onward flight.

-Prices quoted are valid from 01 October 2017 - 31 May 2018.
-Cost above is indicative, based on Low Season in NZ Dollars and subject to change due to fluctuation in exchange rates
+Price from $4016pp + Flight from $107pp.
+Prices quoted are valid from 01 March - 30 September 2018.
+Cost is indicative, based on Low Season in NZ Dollars and subject to change due to fluctuation in exchange rates.

 Most National Parks close for visitors from June till September.